 Courses Program Standards

 Work placements are a valuable way to gain experience in the field and build contacts.
-You will complete a six-week full-time placement in the healthcare foodservice industry.
+You will complete a five-week full-time placement in the health-care foodservice industry.

 Work placements take place at the end of the fourth semester.
 Possible locations include: